coolassassin/reactcci/README.md

     // Absolute path to your object (component) folder
     relativeObjectFolder: string;
     // Relative path to your object (component) folder
+    files: FilesList;
+    // Object of files which is being created
     getRelativePath: (to: string) => string;
     // Function to get relative path to any another path.
 For example "../../src/helpers"
-    files: FilesList;
-    // Object of files which is being created
-};
+    join: (...parts: string) => string;
+    // Function to get joined parts of path.
+For example join(project, destinationFolder, componentName) };
 ```